JHK1821/HoloMedia-master/README.md

 # HoloMedia
-An Android e- application  for displaying visual media as holograms.
+An Android application  for displaying visual media as holograms.
 The user can use a voice command to search for a video and with the help of an external tool to view it in three-dimensional space.
 This is a university project.

 ## Getting Started